Strategy / Communication

 Final Thoughts

 Data privacy is a hot topic, and GDPR has a wide reach, even outside of the EU.
-It's unfortunate that data breaches and violations of data privacy occur.
+Unfortunately, data breaches and violations of data privacy occur.
 However, by learning from these cases, organizations and their IT teams can be proactive and avoid running afoul of the GDPR.

 Download